Zongguanjia Leopard Cat

-The Campus Pangolins is a women's softball team.
+The Zongguanjia Leopard Cat is a women's softball team.
 They were founded in 2016 as part of Taiwan Professional Women's Softball League.
 The team is essentially the National Taiwan University of Sport Women's Softball Team with partial Dongshan Senior High School Softball Team players.

 History

-The team was sponsored by Wagor Education System and named Wagor Jaguars.
+The team was originally sponsored by Wagor Education System and named Wagor Jaguars.
 In 2019, the team was renamed Xinliwang Lions after Xinliwang International Holdings Company took over the sponsorship.
 In 2021, the team was sponsored by Guo Tai Spirits Company and renamed Taichung Tigers.
-The team was renamed Campus Pangolins before the 2022 season and is currently sponsored by Chao Chi Property Management Consulting Company.
+In 2022, the team was renamed Campus Pangolins after receiving sponsorship by Chao Chi Property Management Consulting Company.
+In 2026, the team was renamed Zongguanjia Leopard Cat.